JasonWaataja/CodLic/README.md

 See `man codlic` for information on every option.

+## Contributing
+### Adding Languages
+To add another language or update an existing one, edit the function MAKE-LANGUAGES-TABLE in `filetypes.lisp`.
+It should be pretty simple using existing patterns, and the functions MAKE-SINGLE-COMMENT-TYPE and MAKE-COMPOSITE-COMMENT-TYPE.

+### Adding Licenses
+To add a license, place the license text in a file in the `licenses` subdirectory.
+Then, update the function MAKE-LICENSE-TABLE in the file `license.lisp` so that it knows both the license name and filename.
+Finally, add an installation instruction to the Makefile next to the other license files.

 ## Examples
 License all C files in a directory with the MIT License: